Barry Sternlicht: Awards

 In 1998, Sternlicht received the Golden Plate Award of the American Academy of Achievement.

 In 2004, Sternlicht was named "America’s Best Lodging CEO" by Institutional Investor magazine.

 In 2005, Sternlicht was inducted into the Interior Design Magazine Hall of Fame.

 In 2010, Commercial Property Executive named Sternlicht "Executive of the Year" and "Investor of the Year".

 In 2015, Sternlicht received the 2015 Cornell Icon of the Industry Award for his contributions to the hospitality industry, real estate markets and the global business community, as well his philanthropy.

 Personal life

-Barry Sternlicht was married to Mimi (née Reichert) Sternlicht, whom he met at Brown University, but they divorced in 2016.
+Sternlicht met his future wife, Mimi (née Reichert) Sternlicht, while they were both students at Brown University.
+They divorced in 2016.

 In 2016, Sternlicht moved to Florida.

 Wealth

 According to Forbes, Sternlicht has an estimated net worth of $4.4 billion and is ranked 260th on the Forbes 400.

 Philanthropy

-In 2007, Sternlicht and then wife Mimi funded a $1 million grant to the Harvard Stem Cell Institute to support research for a cure for diabetes.
+In 2007, Sternlicht and then-wife Mimi funded a $1 million grant to the Harvard Stem Cell Institute to support research for a cure for diabetes.

 In 2024, Sternlicht stopped his donations to Brown University, his alma mater, after the university agreed to hold a board vote addressing student protestors' desire to divest from companies doing business with Israel in the aftermath of the October 7, 2023 attacks on Israel by Hamas and subsequent Israeli military actions in Gaza.
 He believed the protestors were "ignorant" and also lacked "facts and moral clarity."